 Next, select the left eyedropper icon.
 This uses the shadows to set the black point in the image.

 Find the darkest part of our image, preferably black, and click on it.
-Here, I selected the black area around the house to the left.
+Here, I selected the black area around the house to the left as my sample point.

 I selected this area as it has the most amount of shadow in the image.